 - 1 1/4 cup leeks, sliced (116g)

 - 1 1/2 cups whole milk (177 ml)

 - 5 tablespoons fresh tarragon, chopped (20g)

 - 15 ounces shortcrust pastry (425g)

 Making the Filling

 - Heat the olive oil in a large skillet over medium-high heat.
 Meanwhile, pat dry the chicken thighs with paper towel.

-- Once the oil is shimmering, add the chicken thighs to the skillet and brown for 7 1/2 minutes on each side.
+- Once the oil is shimmering, add the thighs to the skillet and brown for 7 1/2 minutes on each side.
 After a couple minutes of cooking, turn down the heat to medium-low and cook until the chicken reaches 165 F (74 C) in the thickest part of the thigh.

-- While the chicken is cooking, slice the leeks, mince the garlic, and chop the tarragon.
-Measure out the butter, flour, wine, and milk, as you won’t have time to measure them out later.
+- While the meat is cooking, slice the leeks, mince the garlic, and chop the tarragon.
+Measure out the butter, flour, wine, and milk, as you won't have time to measure them out later.

 - Return the skillet to medium-high heat, then add the leeks and cook for 3 minutes, until softened.
 Add the garlic and cook until fragrant, about 1 minute.
 Deglaze the pan with 1/3 cup of white wine, stirring until the brown fond is gone from the bottom of the pan.
 Add additional wine if needed.
 Dump the cooked veggies into a bowl and set aside.